smarticoai/public-api/docs/ui/minigames/UIGuide_playMiniGame.md

-Some game mechanics let the player decline or forfeit the drawn prize — a gamble/discard step, a "keep it or risk it" offer, or a game where the player's final action decides whether the pre-drawn prize is actually won.
+Some game mechanics let the player decline or forfeit the drawn prize — a gamble/discard step, a "keep it or risk it" offer, or a game where the player's final action decides whether the pre-drawn prize is actually won (the default Smartico UI does this for the Voyager game: failing the star-collection run forfeits the drawn prize).
 Implement these with manual finalisation:

 1. Play with `acknowledge: false` so the SDK does not auto-finalise.
 2. Run the game / choice UI.